apache/incubator-xtable/website/docs/bigquery.md

 #### [Using BigLake Metastore to create the Iceberg BigLake tables](https://cloud.google.com/bigquery/docs/iceberg-tables#create-using-biglake-metastore):
-You can use two options to register Apache XTable™ synced Iceberg tables to BigLake Metastore:
+You can use two options to register Apache XTable™ (Incubating) synced Iceberg tables to BigLake Metastore:
-* To directly register the Apache XTable™ synced Iceberg table to BigLake Metastore, follow the [Apache XTable™ guide to integrate with BigLake Metastore](/docs/biglake-metastore)
+* To directly register the Apache XTable™ (Incubating) synced Iceberg table to BigLake Metastore, follow the [Apache XTable™ guide to integrate with BigLake Metastore](/docs/biglake-metastore)
 * Use [stored procedures for Spark](https://cloud.google.com/bigquery/docs/spark-procedures)
   on BigQuery to register the table in BigLake Metastore and query the tables from BigQuery.